astroDimitrios/git-novice/episodes/07-github.md

 ## 1\.
 Create a remote repository

-Log in to [GitHub](https://github.com), then click on the icon in the top right corner to create a new repository called `recipes`:
+Log in to [GitHub](https://github.com), then click on the icon in the top right corner to create a new repository called `weather`:

 ![](fig/github-create-repo-01.png){alt='The first step in creating a repository on GitHub: clicking the "create new" button'}

-Name your repository "recipes" and then click "Create Repository".
+Name your repository "weather" and then click "Create Repository".

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add